vitordeoliveira/RustBook/chapter_13/README.md

 1. The performance of closures and iterators (Spoiler alert: they’re faster than you might think!)

 We’ve already covered some other Rust features, such as pattern matching and enums, that are also influenced by the functional style.
 Because mastering closures and iterators is an important part of writing idiomatic, fast Rust code, we’ll devote this entire chapter to them.

+Note: Functions can implement all three of the Fn traits too.
+If what we want to do doesn’t require capturing a value from the environment, we can use the name of a function rather than a closure where we need something that implements one of the Fn traits.
+For example, on an Option<Vec<T>> value, we could call unwrap_or_else(Vec::new) to get a new, empty vector if the value is None.